peterzimon/docs-api/migration/index.md

 Migrations between platforms are difficult, so we've compiled a list of resources about migrating to Ghost

 Ghost imports from existing blogs via a custom JSON data format, described below.
 The import and export tools can be found on the 'labs' page in Ghost settings.
-The importer will accept a JSON file, markdown file, an image, or a zip file containing a combination of either JSON or markdown files along with accompanying images.
+The importer will accept either a JSON file, or a zip file containing a JSON file and the related images.

 ## Existing Plugins